PlaidCloud/website/content/en/docs/tasks/administer-cluster/dns-horizontal-autoscaling.md

 * The cluster-proportional-autoscaler application is deployed separately from the DNS service.

-* An autoscaler Pod runs a client that polls the Kubernetes API server for the number of nodes and cores in the cluster.
+* An autoscaler Pod runs a client that polls the PlaidCloud API server for the number of nodes and cores in the cluster.

 * A desired replica count is calculated and applied to the DNS backends based on